City: Cusco, Mountains // Activities: Trekking //

 - Entrance to Huayna Picchu or Machu Picchu Mountain

 - The tour starts at 5:30 am on your first day.
-Please contact us to check the availability of the tour before buying.

 - Important: If you do not bring your passport, you won’t be given entrance to the Inca Trail.

 - If you have medical restrictions for some or all the activities detailed in your booking please contact your doctor and inquire about the risks of doing said activities.